-Increase the permitted number of open file handles for the FishEye user and/or whole system.
-These settings may vary between operating systems, please check with a system administrator or research beforehand.
-Below is described the most common approach to troubleshooting and fixing this problem.
+These settings may vary between operating systems so please check with a system administrator or perform additional research before making any changes.
+Described below is the most common approach to troubleshooting and fixing this problem.

 Setting the permitted number of file handles per process

 To check the number of currently open file handles, run sudo lsof -u FISHEYE_USER (restricted to the FisheEye running user) or sudo lsof -p FISHEYE_PROCESS (restricted to the fisheye process).
-To check the permitted number of file handles per process, run ulimit -n To modify the permitted number of file handles per process, edit /etc/security/limits.conf and add (replacing FISHEYE_USER with the name of the user running fisheye or * for all users):
+To check the permitted number of file handles per process, run ulimit -n To modify the permitted number of file handles per process, edit /etc/security/limits.conf and add (replace FISHEYE_USER with the name of the user that will run FishEye/Crucible or use * to make the change for all users):

 Setting the permitted number of file handles over the whole system